 Studying the impacts

-To protect the environment of Europe's Spaceport, French Space Agency implements a policy of environmental risk prevention and ensures continuous monitoring of the impacts of its activities (construction sites, preparations for launchers and satellites, launches).
+To protect the environment on and around the Europe's Spaceport, French Space Agency implements a policy of environmental risk prevention and ensures continuous monitoring of the impacts of its activities (launches, preparations for launchers and satellites, construction sites).

 Launches